Am I Forced to Use My Company’s Doctor?

 “But what insurance companies sometimes do is tell you to go to a specific clinic or doctor to be evaluated.
 They don’t tell the injured worker that, ‘Hey, you have a right not to do this and choose your own doctor.’
 They hardly ever tell you that.
 I just got off the phone with a client whose initial care was with a company-recommended doctor.”

-The Right to Change Doctors, QRCs, and Judges
+The Right To Change Doctors, QRCs, and Judges

 However, loss of faith in a doctor’s skill or lack of improvement in the underlying medical treatment may be sufficient to establish the valid cause needed to support a change of medical providers.